-This is the body responsible for advising health ministers from the four nations of the UK on Progress towards implementing the commitments in the UK Rare Disease Strategy
+This is the body responsible for securing stakeholder engagement in the UK Rare Disease Framework

 GeL is the organisation established to deliver the 100,000 genomes project and secure the introduction of a genomic medicine service for patients in the NHS.